amazon-archives/amplify-photo-gallery-workshop/content/60_managing_photos/30_adding_storage.md

 1. **Run** `amplify push`
 2. **Press Enter** to confirm the changes
 3. Wait for the provisioning to finish.
 Adding storage usually only takes a minute or two.

+{{% notice info %}}
+Above, we're telling Amplify to allow read access for guest users so that if we ever want to allow albums to be made public, we won't need to make any further changes to the way the S3 bucket permissions are configured.
+However, we won't be making albums publicly readable as part of this workshop.
+{{% /notice %}}

+{{% notice tip %}}
+You can read more about Amplify's Storage module [here](https://aws-amplify.github.io/amplify-js/media/storage_guide).
+{{% /notice %}}